Liverpool footballer Diogo Jota dies in car crash in Spain

 Jota was part of Liverpool’s Premier League-winning side in the 2024/25 campaign, scoring six goals in 26 appearances.

+“To your family, to your wife and children, I send my condolences and wish them all the strength in the world.

+“I know you will always be with them.
+R.I.P.
+Diogo and Andre.
+We will all miss you.”

-In a statement, the Portuguese national team said: “Diogo Jota was not only a fantastic player with almost 50 caps for the national team, but also an extraordinary person who was respected by all his teammates and opponents.
+In its own statement, the Portuguese national team said: “Diogo Jota was not only a fantastic player with almost 50 caps for the national team, but also an extraordinary person who was respected by all his teammates and opponents.

 “He had a contagious joy and was a reference point in his own community.”